shauli-ravfogel/nullspace_projection/README.md

 And run the notebooks `biasbios_fasttext.ipynb` and `biasbios_bert.ipynb`.

-# Models
+# Trained Models
 We [release](
 https://storage.cloud.google.com/ai2i/nullspace/after-gender-projection/gender-projection.zip) the following models and projection layers: "debiased" GloVe embeddings (`glove.42B.300d.projected.txt`) and "gender-neutralizing projection" (`P.glove.dim=300.iters=35.npy`) from Section 6.1 in the paper, and BERT-base "gender-neutralizing projection" (`P.bert_base.iters=300.npy`), over the biographies dataset, from Section 6.3 in the paper. `glove.42B.300d.projected.txt` was created by applying the transformation `P.glove.dim=300.iters=35.npy` over the original 300-dim GloVe embeddings.
 Note that the BERT projection `P.bert_base.iters=300.npy` is designed to remove the ability to predict gender from the CLS token, over a specific profession-prediction dataset.
-It is to be applied on layer 12 of BERT-base,a nd requires the finetuning of the subsequent linear layer.
+It is to be applied on layer 12 of BERT-base, and requires the finetuning of the subsequent linear layer.

 **Usage guidelines**: We urge practitioners *not* to treat those as "gender-neutral embeddings": naturally, as a research paper, the debiasing process was guided by one relatively simple definition of gender association, and was evaluated only on certain benchmarks.
 As such, it is likely that various gender-related biases are still present in the vectors.
 Rather, we hope that this model would encourage the community to explore which kinds of biases were mitigated by our intervention -- and which were not, shedding light on thw ways by which bias is manifested.